-(i) The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks;

-(ii) The adequacy of procedures for ensuring feedback and continuous improvement in the operation of the proposed project;
+- (i) The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks. - (ii) The extent to which the time commitments of the project director, project staff, and project consultants or subcontractors are appropriate and adequate to meet the objectives of the proposed project.

-(iii) The adequacy of mechanisms for ensuring high-quality products and services from the proposed project;
+(iii) The adequacy of mechanisms for ensuring high-quality products and services from the proposed project.